azarz/lear-gist-python/README.md

 This is just a wrapper for [Lear's GIST implementation](http://lear.inrialpes.fr/software) written in C. It supports both Python 2 and Python 3 and was tested under Python 2.7.10 and Python 3.4.3 on Linux.

+azarz: I have made some tweaks to make it work on Windows (Works with my Anaconda3 installation with Python 3.6)

 ## How to build and install

 ### Pre-requirements